st0ffregen/ublEnroll/README.md

+## The University of Leipzig has discontinued this service.
+Therefore, the script is no longer maintained.

 # ublEnroll
 * Use this script to automatically reserve a seat in the Leipzig University Library.
 * It's best used on a daily basis to reserve a seat for the day in seven days.
 If you are on a unix like system, crontab might be a good choice.